 Neither of which seems like a productive response.
 So maybe just skip the suggestion.

-Because while I am lucky and privileged for all of those reasons above, I’m also a single mom of a 3-year-old — a single mom with zero family in my state or any neighboring states, who was suddenly saddled with a house/mortgage/preschool tuition/sole legal custody of said 3-year-old.
-You know, because his dad suddenly left to marry a very nice lady down the road and they are having a very nice baby very soon (did I mention my son is very close to learning how to read?)
+Because while I am lucky and privileged for all of those reasons above, I’m also a single mom of a 3-year-old — a single mom with zero family in my state or any neighboring states, who was suddenly saddled with a whole mortgage plus preschool tuition when said 3-year-old was 2 and his dad suddenly left to marry a very nice lady down the road.

-If I do the seemingly impossible in self-care feats — get a babysitter and dash out of work at 5pm to make a yoga class — do you know how I spend that yoga class?
+If I do the seemingly impossible in self-care feats — get a babysitter and dash out of work at 5pm to get a manicure — do you know how I spend that manicure?
 Relaxing and self-care-ing, right?
 NAY.
 I spend it painfully aware that minutes are ticking by which means a) work emails are still piling up, my punishment for leaving early-ish, and b) dollars are draining from my bank account to pay for that babysitter.
 Do I return home relaxed and refreshed and self-cared?
 Nope.
-I return home with less money and more work to do, instantly regretting my decision to go to yoga in the first place. #NotWorthIt.
-The same goes for all manner of other “me time” activities folks suggest I try, from meditation to book clubs to even going on a goddamned date.
+I return home with less money and more work to do, instantly regretting my decision to Do Self Care in the first place. #NotWorthIt.
+The same goes for all manner of other “me time” activities folks suggest I try, from meditation to book clubs to going on a goddamned date.

 Come to think of it, over a year ago I went on a few dates with a woman whose schedule was almost as abysmal as mine.
 Then, after multiple failed attempts to find a kid-free time slot that worked for both of us for a third date, she threw in the towel and suggested we just take my kid to the playground together.
 And I almost agreed.
 This was the sad state of mind that my me-time-deficient life had left me in; I was about to agree to introducing my child to a near-stranger (going against all my self-imposed dating-as-a-mom rules) while also confessing to this perfectly nice woman that I am a person who considers chasing a toddler around a jungle gym a fun and reasonable date idea (I am not).